woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 When writing new tests, a good source on how to get started is to reference the [existing tests](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce/tests/api-core-tests/tests).
 Data that is required for the tests should be located in an equivalent file in the [data](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce/tests/api-core-tests/data) folder.

+Good examples to reference are the `coupons` and `customers` tests.
+The [Quick Start Guide](#writing-the-test---a-quick-start-guide) below has the key steps to put together a test and examples of how those steps were implemented for `coupons` and `customers`.

 The [Playwright documentation](https://playwright.dev/docs/intro) is a good source for finding out more details on the various methods used in the tests, including what is available to you when you write new tests.
 The [API testing](https://playwright.dev/docs/test-api-testing) section has a good example on how the [playwright.config.js](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce/tests/api-core-tests/playwright.config.js) is used (see [Configuration](https://playwright.dev/docs/test-api-testing#configuration) section) and also how [Setup and Teardown](https://playwright.dev/docs/test-api-testing#setup-and-teardown) works.

 Note: Playwright uses the [expect](https://jestjs.io/docs/expect) library for test assertions.
 This library provides a lot of matchers like `toEqual`, `toContain`, `toHaveLength` and many more.
 Examples of these are throughout the test files.